okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-your-own-saml-csr/main/index.md

 1. Click **View Setup Instructions**.
 1. Perform the setup for your app integration again by using the instructions provided.
 During this setup, you can upload the certificate in a specified format, the metadata, or the certificate fingerprint.

-For Inbound SAML, follow the existing procedures for your setup.
+For inbound SAML, follow the existing procedures for your setup.

 ## See also